MelJayme/hello-world/README.md

+# hello-world
-Hello World repository for Git tutorial This is an example repository for the Git tutorial on https://www.w3schools.com This repository is built step by step tutorial.
+Hello World repository for Git tutorial
+This is an example repository for the Git tutorial on https://www.w3schools.com

+This repository is built step by step tutorial.
+It now includes steps for Github